srinivas6303/Myntra-Clone/README.md

 Table of Contents
 -----------------
-Project Overview
+Project Overview,
-Overview of Myntra
+Overview of Myntra,
-Technologies Used
+Technologies Used,
-File Structure
+File Structure.

 Project Overview
 ----------------